haasr/printer-gui/README.rst

 printer-gui
 ***********

-| Django web app for RPi to handle print jobs using a connected
+| Django web app for RPi to handle print jobs using a connected CUPS printer.
-| CUPS printer.

 .. image:: ./screenshots/preview.png
+    :width: 800
+    :alt: Printer-GUI's desktop and mobile views

 Changes
 #######

-- Replaced Django File form with a custom form processed w/ AJAX.
-- Used subprocesses for printing such that the program must wait on jobs.
+- Capturing ``stderr`` from subprocesses for to convey errors to the user.
-- Made CUPS profile refresh each time the app settings are saved.
-- Tailored title to be specific to each page.

-| Some of these improvements (i.e. waiting on a subprocess to finish printing)
-| should have been in place from the beginning.
-I decided to stop using the
-| Django File form when I noticed that the File data was not being updated
-| in Internet Explorer (which my father uses to access my print server).
-| I have tested the new AJAX-processed form in a variety of browsers
-| (Vivaldi & Firefox on Arch Linux; Firefox, Chrome, Edge, & IE on Win10)
-| and the form seems to validate correctly such that File data is saved using
-| each of those browsers.
+- Leveraging Django's Messages Framework to display statuses and exceptions.
+- Implementing ``libreoffice`` for PDF conversion instead of ``pandoc``.
+- Re-designed UI for better look/feel. -- Improved mobile/overall experience.
+- Added a favicon to better distinguish the browser tab.

 Requirements
 ############